GAIA-UNIL/G2S/DOCUMENTATION.md

 - Python displays warnings in orange/yellow-ish ANSI text and errors in red before warning/exception propagation
 - MATLAB warnings are non-fatal again, while fatal errors still abort the call

+The repository includes a small reporting-only utility algorithm, `report_probe`, for exercising this stack without running a full simulation.
+It is implemented by `src/errorTest.cpp`, registered in `build/algosName.config`, and supports:

+- `-mode log`: progress plus plain log lines, then success
+- `-mode warning`: progress, plain log lines, one warning event, then success
+- `-mode error`: progress, plain log lines, one warning event, a fatal error payload, then nonzero exit

+The companion examples `example/python/reporting_probe.py` and `example/matlab/reporting_probe.m` are the intended smoke tests for interface-side warning/error/log rendering.
+Their error-path probe intentionally does not catch the fatal interface exception, so the default behavior matches ordinary caller expectations in Python and MATLAB.
+Users who want to recover from that failure path should add their own `try`/`except` or `try`/`catch` around the probe call.

 ## Algorithm logging conventions

 The human-readable log is now expected to show both setup and effective behavior, not just raw argv.
 In practice this means: